mesosphere/dcos-docs-site/pages/1.13/administering-clusters/package-registry/index.md

 #### S3 bucket name and path

-The combiniation of S3 bucket name and path inside the bucket should be unique to each deployment of package registry.
+The combination of S3 bucket name and path inside the bucket should be unique to each deployment of package registry.
 Multiple instances from each deployment would however ensure synchronized access to this bucket.

 #### Upload the S3 credential to the DC/OS Secret store